 Careers that hire people with communication degrees are vast – from an acquisitions editor to a grant writer to a special effects technician.

-- Graduates in Rhetoric and Public Communication find jobs in all areas of communication, including organizational/corporate, educational and governmental settings.
-Rhetoric and public communication also
+- Graduates in Advocacy and public communication find jobs in all areas of communication, including organizational/corporate, educational and governmental settings.
+Advocacy and public communication also

 providesstrong preparation for graduate and/or law school.